daos-stack/daos/doc/storage_model.md

 Upon target failure and exclusion from the pool map, data redundancy inside the pool is automatically restored online.
 This self-healing process is known as rebuild.
 Rebuild progress is recorded regularly in special logs in the pool stored in persistent memory to address cascading failures.
 When new targets are added, data is automatically migrated to the newly added targets to redistribute space usage equally among all the members.
 This process is known as space rebalancing and uses dedicated persistent logs as well to support interruption and restart.
 A pool is a set of targets spread across different storage nodes over which data and metadata are distributed to achieve horizontal scalability, and replicated or erasure-coded to ensure durability and availability.

 When creating a pool, a set of system properties must be defined to configure the different features supported by the pool.
-In addition, user can defined their own attributes that will be stored persistently.
+In addition, user can define their own attributes that will be stored persistently.

 A pool is only accessible to authenticated and authorized applications.
 Multiple security frameworks could be supported, from NFSv4 access control lists to third party-based authentication (such as Kerberos).
 Security is enforced when connecting to the pool.
 Upon successful connection to the pool, a connection context is returned to the application process.